iSEE-Laboratory/PPT/README.md

 We provide a complete set of pre-trained models including:

 * Well-pretrained model on Task-I:
-* Well-trained model after warm-up:
+* Th model after warm-up:
 * Well-pretrained model on Task-II:
 * Well-trained model on Task-III: